 2) Guitar Pedals Are Great for Live Performances

-Guitar pedals are great for live performance because of the immediate access to change the sounds you need for that particular gig.
+Guitar pedals are great for live performances because of the immediate access to change the sounds you need for that particular gig.
 Let’s say you arrive at a gig and the room sounds nothing like the room you practiced in.

 The bass in your tone is missing, the reverb you have just isn’t carrying enough, and the brick walls in the back of the venue make your guitar sound small and weak.